aphiria/aphiria/README.md

         $this->authenticator = $authenticator;
     }

-    // $next consists of the next request handler in the pipeline public function handle(IHttpRequestMessage $request, IRequestHandler $next): IHttpResponseMessage {
+    // $next is the next request handler in the pipeline public function handle(IHttpRequestMessage $request, IRequestHandler $next): IHttpResponseMessage {
         if (!$this->authenticator->isLoggedIn()) {